-Further details are set out at page 33 under "Remuneration and Expenses".
+Further details are set out at page 33 under "Fees and Charges of the Funds".

 The total annual management charges of the Federated Hermes Euro Cash Plus Fund differ for the various classes of Shares.
 The total annual management charges of each class of Shares in the Federated Hermes Euro Cash Plus Fund will be as follows: